unaveragetech/Telly/README.md

 ## 💻 Using Telly – A Joyful Experience 💻

-- Type `/start` or `/hello` to see Telly’s cheerful welcome!
+- Type `/start` or `/hello` to see Telly’s cheerful welcome
 - Send any other messages, and Telly will look up its response list to see if it has anything clever to say.
-If not, Telly’s polite enough to just echo what you said (no awkward silence here!).
+If not, Telly’s polite enough to just echo what you said (no awkward silence here)

 Want more attitude?
-Just edit `responses.json` to add custom replies, jokes, or wisdom from Telly. 🧩
+Just edit `responses.json` to add custom replies, jokes, or wisdom from Telly 🧩

 ---

 ## ⚙️ Extra Customization

-- **🗃️ Update `responses.json`** for more custom replies.
+- **🗃️ Update `responses.json`** for more custom replies
-- **🔄 Change Polling Settings:** Modify `bot_config.json` to toggle `"infinity_polling"`.
-Infinite mode = Telly’s always on.
-Toggle it off if Telly needs some downtime.
+- **🔄 Change Polling Settings** Modify `bot_config.json` to toggle `"infinity_polling"`.
+Infinite mode means Telly’s always on.
+Toggle it off if Telly needs some downtime

 ---

 ## 📄 Notes and Handy Hints

-- Telly can’t live without `.env`, `bot_config.json`, and `responses.json` – make sure they’re safe and sound in the project directory.
+- Telly can’t live without `.env`, `bot_config.json`, and `responses.json` – make sure they’re safe and sound in the project directory
-- Use the **`shutdown`** and **`uninstall`** commands for ultimate control over Telly’s environment. *Because a bot needs to know who’s boss.*
+- Use the `shutdown` and `uninstall` commands for ultimate control over Telly’s environment.
+Because a bot needs to know who’s boss

 ---

 ### 🌟 Special Thanks to You, Human

 Without you, Telly would just be lines of code waiting to come alive.
 Thanks for letting Telly become the life of the virtual party! 🎉

+---